andrew1007/mrfa-demo/article/part4.md

 When designed correctly, UI applications can be fast, [SOLID](https://en.wikipedia.org/wiki/SOLID), and scale to any level of complexity.

-This is the last step, where I prove that this works as well as I say it does.
+This is the last step, where I put my money where my mouth is and prove that this works as well as I say it does.
 That it scales in situations where conventional approaches crumple like paper.

 A sample application that can be dynamically scaled in complexity will be benchmarked and its various architectural properties will be analyzed to help understand this approach's practicality and effectiveness.